Menopause skin changes: dryness, acne, and how to care for your skin

 Practical tips for supporting skin health

-- Stay hydrated: drinking enough water keeps your skin plump and supports its barrier function.
+- Stay hydrated: Drinking enough water keeps your skin plump and supports its barrier function.

-- Prioritise sleep: hormone regulation and cell repair happen during deep sleep.
+- Prioritise sleep: Hormone regulation and cell repair happen during deep sleep.
 Aim for 7–9 hours per night.

-- Manage stress: meditation, yoga, or light exercise can lower cortisol, which protects collagen and elastin.
+- Manage stress: Meditation, yoga, or light exercise can lower cortisol, which protects collagen and elastin.

-- Exercise regularly: boosts blood flow and nutrient delivery to the skin, supporting tone and glow.
+- Exercise regularly: Boosts blood flow and nutrient delivery to the skin, supporting tone and glow.

-- Consider supplements carefully: if blood tests show deficiencies in iron, vitamin D, or zinc, targeted supplementation can support skin, hair, and nails.
+- Consider supplements carefully: If blood tests show deficiencies in iron, vitamin D, or zinc, targeted supplementation can support skin, hair, and nails.
 Always discuss with a healthcare professional.

 Science-backed skincare to help signs of ageing